VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 - gdspy (version 1.6.13 or later recommended)
 - gmsh
 - scikit-rf (for the script that converts Palace output to Touchstone SnP format)

+Documentation assumes that you have created a Python venv named "palace" in ~/venv/palace and installed the modules there.

+## Installing Palace

 AWS Palace itself can be installed in multiple ways.
 For a smooth interaction with the gds2palace workflow, it is recommended to create some scripts that help running the model and convert the Palace results to SnP Touchstone files.